 1 ounce: 15 micrograms (21 percent DV)

-Sardines are a great source of selenium as well as essential fatty acids, which are known for their anti-inflammatory benefits.
+Sardines nutrition are a great source of this mineral as well as essential fatty acids, which are known for their anti-inflammatory benefits.
 Essential fatty acids also play an important role in the body when it come to cell signaling, immunity, mood and brain health.

 12. Sunflower seeds